 The forty-foot, covered catamaran pontoon boat, with seating for 40 passengers plus crew, will enhance the Foundation’s environmental school field trip program as well as provide opportunities for hands-on learning to the general public, serving as an interactive learning center on Lake Hopatcong.

 The Lake Hopatcong Foundation Floating Classroom runs 90-minute trips that depart from Hopatcong State Park (260 Lakeside Boulevard, Landing, NJ).
-Spring/summer 2019 schedules will be available in May.

 On board, guests enjoy a hands-on adventure, learning all about Lake Hopatcong, while taking part in experiments such as water clarity testing with secchi disks and collecting and studying phytoplankton from lake water samples.